deeptestai/genai_tigs/docs/User-Guide/extending-giftbench.md

 ## Configuration and Extensibility Overview

 The table below summarizes how users configure GIFTbench and how the framework can be extended.
-The scope indicates whether an option applies to all runs (global), at the dataset level, or across a model family.
+The “Applies At” column indicates whether each option affects the entire experiment, a specific dataset, or a generative model family (VAE, GAN, or Diffusion).

 | Aspect | User Action | Interaction Level | Applies At |